 Over the last 20 years there has been an increasing awareness of milder forms of ASD.
 Only those with severe challenges, such as also having an intellectual disability, were usually identified before this time as having ASD.
 This means that there is likely a ‘missing generation’ of adults, who have milder ASD but were never identified in childhood.
 If your childhood was in the 80s or 90s or earlier, you may have been very unlikely to be identified as having ASD if you were on the milder side of the spectrum.
 There was also much less awareness of ASD back then by teachers, clinicians and the general public.

-Many adults who fit into this category are now seeking an adult ASD assessment.
+Many adults are now seeking an adult ASD assessment.
 Sometimes they have their own children who are being diagnosed with ASD.
 These adults usually have normal to high IQs and have learnt ways to compensate for some of their social challenges and rigid behaviours.
-These individuals may frequently experience challenges with anxiety, depression, stress and have ongoing interpersonal relationships difficulties and feel like they don’t always fit in.
+These individuals may frequently experience challenges with anxiety, depression, stress, overwhelm, burnout and have ongoing interpersonal relationships difficulties and feel like they don’t always fit in.

 An adult ASD diagnosis can help individuals understand why they have had lifelong challenges that have been difficult to explain, and why they might show a pattern of doing well in some areas but struggling in others.
 Beyond understanding, adults can learn strategies to help them manage at times when they feel overwhelmed and improve their social relationships.